PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/apartment-models/_index.md

 | Both | client's apartment |
 | Neutral | TNA |

+Instead of using a registry entry, an [OutProc Server](/notes/computer/microsoft/com/apartment-models/outproc-server) specifies its apartment model when it calls [CoInitializeEx](https://learn.microsoft.com/en-us/windows/win32/api/combaseapi/nf-combaseapi-coinitializeex)

-The apartment model of a COM client is specified when the runtime is initialized.
+The apartment model of a COM client is also specified when the runtime is initialized.

 | Function Call | Apartment|
 |---|---|